MarcelMeurer/Azure-Starter-for-WVD/README.md

 ### Auto-deallocate unused VDIs

-he version from 2020.02.09 supports a new feature to deallocate per automatically personal assigned session hosts are not used over a specific time.
+The version from 2020.02.09 supports a new feature to deallocate per automatically personal assigned session hosts are not used over a specific time.
 If you have an older installation, you need to update it.

 This feature runs in the background and is independent of users logged on to the web site of WVD Starter.
 It's monitors session hosts and deallocates them if there was no session for at least the last n-minutes.
 To use this feature, configure the following settings on the web app running WVD Starter.